iamklacs97/kaggle/README.md

 # kaggle

-This is a dedicated repository for my Kaggle related inquiries and notebooks as I a broaden my skills and understanding of machine learning and deep learning applications.
+This is a dedicated repository for my Kaggle related inquiries and notebooks as I broaden my skills and understanding of machine learning and deep learning applications.